RiceD2KLab/Smithsonian_fossil_Sp25/src/modeling/detr/detr_README.md

 This generates the following files in output_dir:

 * pollen_dataset.json – full dataset in COCO format
-* pollen_dataset_no_indet.json – dataset excluding "indeterminate" class
+* pollen_dataset_no_indet.json – dataset excluding "indeterminate" class also in COCO format
 * pollen_train.json, pollen_val.json – stratified train/val split
-These files are ready to be used with DETR fine-tuning.
+These files are needed DETR fine-tuning and evaluation.

 ## 3. Fine-tuning